HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 - LTPA token timeout was increased from 120 minutes to 600 minutes for the rendering tests.

 !!!note
-      - For DAM, no tuning details are mentioned in this topic except for the pod resources like CPU and memory limits for all pods related to DAM, such as ring-api, persistence-node, persistence-connection-pool, and core.
+      For DAM, no tuning details are mentioned in this topic except for the pod resources like CPU and memory limits for all pods related to DAM, such as ring-api, persistence-node, persistence-connection-pool, and core.
 Since DAM uses `Node.js`, you can monitor CPU and memory usage using Prometheus and Grafana.
 Based on your observations, you can modify memory requests and limits in Kubernetes accordingly.

 ## Results

 The initial test runs were conducted on an AWS-distributed Kubernetes setup with one master and eight worker nodes.
 The system successfully handled concurrent user loads of 10,000 and 15,000 with a low error rate (< 0.0001%).
 At 20,000 users, error rates increased dramatically and response times went up.
 For a response time to be considered optimal, it should be under one second.

 Subsequent tests were conducted on a setup with twelve worker nodes which evaluated various user loads up to 30,000 concurrent users.
 The error rates remained low (<0.0001%) and response times were satisfactory.
 Adjustments were made to the number of pods, CPU, and memory for the following containers: HAProxy, Core, RingAPI, digitalAssetManagement, persistenceNode, and persistenceConnectionPool.
-These changes aimed to identify the most beneficial factors for the activity
+These changes aimed to identify the most beneficial factors for the activity.

 For the Core pod, increasing the CPU limit gave a boost to performance, but this effect eventually saturated at 5600 millicore.
 This result indicated that increasing the number of Core pods at this point provided additional benefits.